raspberrypilearning/editor-rocket-launch/en/step_6.md

 ## Now run your code

-Run your program and you should see small grey circles appear at the bottom of the rocket.

 Change the numbers in `randint()` to see the random size circle get smaller or bigger.